 VicRoads and the Department of Planning, Transport and InfrastructureThe South Australian state road authority, DTEI (now the Department of Planning, Transport and Infrastructure [DPTI]), engaged Transmax to develop and implement a system to manage the three motorways in Adelaide and to replace existing systems.
 One of the motorways was a reversible road which was changed between fully inbound and outbound twice per day.
 The Victorian state road authority, VicRoads, engaged Transmax to develop and implement an ITS that included coordinated ramp metering and the associated field facilities.
 This was successfully delivered in eight months with a subsequent contract awarded to expand the system to cover the 80 on-ramps of the Monash Freeway.

 Extended functionality for STREAMS®Development commenced on extended functionality for STREAMS to support the Queensland Motorways Gateway Upgrade Project including a Lane Use Management System (LUMS).
-VicRoads also adopted the STREAMS LUMS functionality, incorporating the ALINEA/HERO suite of algorithms, to manage responses to traffic events on the Monash and West Gate freeways and the CityLink tunnel.
+VicRoads also adopted the STREAMS LUMS functionality, incorporating the ALINEA/HERO suite of algorithms, to manage responses to traffic events on the Monash and West Gate freeways.
 TMR and Transmax successfully completed a proof-of-concept trial in Bundaberg to explore the benefits of Emergency Vehicle Priority (EVP).

 STREAMS® Analytics and new integrated, rules-based LUMS engineDevelopment of a business intelligence (STREAMS® Analytics) platform for STREAMS started.
 The new STREAMS integrated, rules-based LUMS engine was deployed to help road agencies dynamically manage speed limits, lane closures and ramp metering sites in response to an incident on a motorway.
 This innovative tool superseded traditional traffic control systems that rely on the accurate specification and utilisation of thousands of discrete traffic management plans covering all of the ‘what if?’ scenarios for a single stretch of road.
 This functionality is now operational along major transport corridors in Queensland and Victoria.